When you send a text message TextPower tries to make it as simple as possible. You send it to us and we do the rest.

 TextPower has a unique, proprietary process that assures delivery of messages; when we receive an error code telling us that the carrier for a particular number is incorrect we perform a lookup and then, when we have obtained the correct carrier information for that number, resend it.
 This assures delivery of messages in a way that no other company can.

 These lookups cost money and so we are compelled to charge for them when they must be performed.
-The good news for TextPower’s customers is that, as the result of our own massive cache of numbers – which is always checked first before performing a lookup – the instances where a lookup is required is vastly reduced when compared to other company’s systems.
-Furthermore, the very small charge of $0.01/lookup when needed assures that your message is getting delivered.
+TextPower’s customers benefit from our own massive cache of numbers.
+We always check that first (and we have millions) to see if a number is in it.
+If it is, we don’t have to look it up.
+As a result the instances where a lookup is required are vastly reduced, especially when compared to other companies.
+For the very small cost of $0.02/lookup you are assured that your message has the best chance of getting delivered.

 And isn’t that what you want when you send a message in the first place?